-“I’ve always been curious about the feeling one gets when submerged in art, be it looking at a painting, reading a book, listening to music...
-If in presence of art that truly hits the right chord, it can transport you to another place, make you be overcome by this strong feeling.
-It’s one of the most powerful things I have ever felt and yet never knew a word for it, so I invented one and named my company after it.”
+“I've always been curious about the feeling one gets when submerged in art, be it looking at a painting, reading a book, listening to music...
+If in presence of art that truly hits the right chord, it can transport you to another place, make you be overcome by this strong feeling, one that will sometimes even stay with you long afterwards.
+It's one of the most powerful things I have ever felt and yet never knew a word for it, so I invented one and named my company after it.”

 So basically I needed a name for my company, and I took advantage of this fact and created a word for something I have always searched for and been intrigued by.
 Two birds, one stone.

 It's a word I want people to start using because I know it's something that a lot of people do search for.
 Humans like words—we like being able to express ourselves and understand what's happening to us.
 Anyone who listens to music or reads books or likes poetry or paintings or sculpture will know what I'm talking about.
 When you do any of those things, you're looking for that special something, and that something is artcardium.
 You can even find artcardium in a breathtaking sunset.